visit-dav/visit/src/doc/dev_manual/AddingFindModule.rst

 The first argument must be the uppercase name of the library to be found.
 A CMake target with a name that is the lowercase version of the first argument will be created if the library is found.

-LIBS: Required if HEADER_ONLY OR LIBNAMES not specified.
+LIBS: Required if HEADER_ONLY or LIBNAMES not specified.
   A list of libraries to be found and added to the target.

 LIBNAMES: Required if LIBS or HEADER_ONLY not specified.